ehneilsen/rtn-012/index.rst

 #.
 The Rubin Observatory scheduler requires an estimate of the foreground sky brightness over the visible sky at each time for which it schedules exposures.

    * The limiting magnitude (which depends on sky brightness) is one of the "features" the feature-based scheduler uses to order candidate exposures.
-   * When Poisson noise from the sky background is the dominante source of noise, the error in limiting magnitude due to an error in sky brightness (in magnitudes/asec^2) is half the error in sky brightness.
+   * When Poisson noise from the sky background is the dominant source of noise, the error in limiting magnitude due to an error in sky brightness (in magnitudes/asec^2) is half the error in sky brightness.
 For example, an uncertainty of 0.2 magnitudes in sky brightness corresponds to an uncertainty of 0.1 magnitudes is limiting magnitude.

 #.
-The current version of the scheduler uses a lookup table of sky values.
+The current version of the scheduler uses a look-up table of sky values.

-   * The Rubin Obs. scheduler looks up sky brightness values in a set of healpix_ (nside=32) sky maps, for each of the six filters, at 5 to 15 minute timesteps from 2022-09-01 to 2037-09-04 (excluding daytime).
+   * The Rubin Obs. scheduler looks up sky brightness values in a set of healpix_ (nside=32) sky maps, for each of the six filters, at 5 to 15 minute time steps from 2022-09-01 to 2037-09-04 (excluding daytime).
 These healpix_ maps are created using skycalc_.
    * skycalc_ is a sky brightness model written for the exposure time calculator used by the European Southern Observatory’s (ESO) Very Large Telescope (VLT) at Cerro Paranal.
    * skycalc_ estimates the sky brightness in each Rubin Observatory filter by integrating the modeled SED over the corresponding instrument transmission curves.
    * The full set of healpix_ maps occupy 144 GiB of disk space.

 #.
 Approximations of the sky brightness maps can be saved compactly using a Zernike transform.

-   * Zernike polynomials form a set of othrogonal basis functions on the unit disk.
+   * Zernike polynomials form a set of orthogonal basis functions on the unit disk.
 See :numref:`fig-zernike-z`.
    * Low order terms of a Zerinke transform can approximate smoothly varying functions over the unit disk.
    * Residuals between the skycalc_ healpix maps and their approximation with a 6th order (27 term) Zernike approximation have a standard deviation of between 0.006 and 0.014 in all bands, much less than the standard deviation of the residuals between the skycalc_ model and the observed sky: typical uncertainty in the residuals is not significant compared to the uncertainty of :math:`\sim 0.2` in the model itself.
-   * The residuals do not follow a normal distribution; the distribution has narrow tails extending from -0.27 magnitudes to 0.12 magintudes.
+   * The residuals do not follow a normal distribution; the distribution has narrow tails extending from -0.27 magnitudes to 0.12 magnitudes.
 See rb:numref:`fig-resid-full`.
-   * The extreme tails in the residuals occurr near the moon, when the moon is itself at high airmass.
+   * The extreme tails in the residuals occur near the moon, when the moon is itself at high airmass.
 See :numref:`fig-resid-worst`, :numref:`fig-moon-sep-hist`, and :numref:`fig-moon-alt-hist`.

 #.
 The ``lsst.sims.sky_brightness_pre.zernike`` python module provides an interface for use of Zernike coefficients to store sky brightness.

-   * This module uses coefficients stored in an ``hdf5`` file with a size of 294MiB (for coefficints up to 6th order).
+   * This module uses coefficients stored in an ``hdf5`` file with a size of 294MiB (for coefficients up to 6th order).
    * This module interpolates Zernike coefficients for times not exactly covered by the original set of healpix maps.
    * This module provides an API similar to that of ``lsst.sims.sky_brightness_pre.SkyModelPre``, but does not include options no longer needed by current versions of the scheduler.